nabeelxy/ai-security-guide/security_for_ai/llm_security/jailbreak.md

 * Why are LLMs vulnerable to jailbreak attacks?
   * Competing objectives - helpfulness vs. safety
     * The main goal of LLMs are to be helpfull instruction following assistant.
 Jailbreaks often exploit this by creating a scenario where the model's drive to be helpful overrides its saftey training (alignment).
 For example, Persona Adoption or Policy Puppertry attack techniques frame the harmful request as a necessary step to fulfill a helpful task.
+  * In-context learning and pattern matching
+    * LLMs are designed to be few-shot learners.
+They adapt their behavior based on the context provided in the prompt.
+Many-Shot Jailbreaking or Crescendo attacks establish a pattern of  behavior that force the model to answer even a harmful question to maintain its compliance.
+  * Knowledge suppression
+    * During pre-training, LLMs ingest vast amounts of Internet data, inlcuding harmful content.
+Satey training like RLHF does not erase this harmful knowledge, but it merely trains the model to suppress it.
+Jailbreaks function as a key to unlock this suppressed knowledge. (i.e. the attacker finds a way to bypass the specific neurons responsible for refusal)
+  * The infinite variablity of language - the long tail problem
+    * Language is ambiguous, flexible and infinite.
+Safety training is performed on a finte set of data.
+It is mathematically impossible to train a model on every conceivable way a harmful concept can be expressed.
+Attacks like ArtPrompt, ObscurePrompt or foreign language translation exploit this.